AdobeDocs/campaign-standard.ko-KR/help/administration/using/configuring-a-mobile-application.md

    ![](assets/launch_1.png)

 1. 모바일 유형의 속성을 만들어 경험 플랫폼 Launch에서 모바일 애플리케이션을 제작할 수 있습니다.
 For more info, refer to the [Experience Platform Launch](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property#create-a-new-mobile-property) documentation.
-1. Install the **[!UICONTROL Adobe Campaign (Beta)]** extension for your mobile application in Experience Platform Launch:
+1. Install the **[!UICONTROL Adobe Campaign Standard]** extension for your mobile application in Experience Platform Launch:

-   For more information on extensions, refer to the [Experience Platform Launch](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard-beta) documentation.
+   For more information on extensions, refer to the [Experience Platform Launch](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard) documentation.

-1. Configure rules for your application in Adobe Launch, see [Configuring your application in Launch](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#ConfiguringyourapplicationinLaunch)
+1. Configure rules for your application in Adobe Launch, see [Configuring your application in Launch](https://helpx.adobe.com/campaign/kb/config-app-in-launch.html#Step1Createdataelements)
 1. Configure your Adobe Launch application in Adobe Campaign Standard, see [Setting up your Adobe Launch application in Adobe Campaign](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#SettingupyourAdobeLaunchapplicationinAdobeCampaign).
 1. Add channel specific configuration to your Mobile Application set-up, see [Channel-specific application configuration in Adobe Campaign](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#ChannelspecificapplicationconfigurationinAdobeCampaign).